 I have had 6 mothers contact me in the past 72 hours asking about continuing to breastfeed an older child after a termination.
 It is hard enough to have to make the decision to terminate without having to lose the current breastfeeding experience.
 So here, without judgement, is the information that mothers, their family and professionals may need to protect that relationship.

 This is data taken from my book.
-Why not buy a copy! £30.73 on Amazon today and worth every penny
+Why not buy a copy!
+Worth every penny

 Using cocaine when breastfeeding is obviously not a good idea, apart from being illegal.
 But from messages I get almost every week it seems not uncommon.
 Everyone says that they are embarrassed and regretful and promise not to do again but need to know how to maintain milk supply and keep baby safe.
 In my quest to provide information to frequently asked questions this is detailed research on cocaine and the breastfeeding mother taken from an article I wrote for The Practising Midwife (Jones W Cocaine use and the breastfeeding mother.
 Pract Midwife.
 2015 Jan;18(1):19-22.) as well as my book Breastfeeding and Medication